Your browser is unsupported

 Liquidity metrics for bond indices offer rich opportunity

-ICE’s Liquidity Metrics could provide a deeper understanding of variation across fixed income segments and be used to inform index design
+ICE’s Liquidity Metrics provide a deeper understanding of tradability across fixed income segments and can be used to inform index design

 The new measures allow users to choose from metrics that capture a bond’s recent trading history, or a modelled approach that applies additional inputs to assess the likelihood it can be traded, and in what size.
 The latter approach is important where a bond may not have traded in the past three months - so has no recent ADV data - yet may have other characteristics relevant to its liquidity like size, issuer level trading activity, or related quote activity.